 I start with the basic NK model without endogenous or policy inertia ($\chi = \eta = \rho_i = 0$).
-Figure 7 shows the results of a positive innovate to the inflation shock.
-The black line is for the no delay (k = 0) policy, while blue denotes a four quarter delay (k = 4) with $\phi{\pi} = 1.5$.
-The solid blue and dashed blue lines differ based on the value of φ{π} employed, with the solid line based on $\phi{\pi} = 1.5$ and the dashed line representing a stronger response to inflation (i.e., $\phi{\pi} = 3.0$).
+Figure 7 shows the results of a positive innovation to the inflation shock.
+The solid line with crosses is for the no delay (k = 0) policy, while the solid line with diamonds denotes a four-quarter delay (k = 4) with $\phi{\pi} = 1.5$.
+The solid and dashed lines with diamonds differ based on the value of φ{π} employed, with the solid line based on $\phi{\pi} =$ 1.5 and the dashed line representing a stronger response to inflation (i.e., $\phi{\pi} = 3.0$).

-Comparing the solid black and blue lines reveals that the real interest rate (upper right panel) initially falls and takes longer to turn positive when k=4.
-Delay results in a lower peak rise in unemployment (lower left panel), but unemployment also stays above its steady-state value longer and continues to fluctuate rather then converge smoothly back to steady state as is does when policy is not delayed.
+Comparing the solid lines with circles and diamonds reveals that the real interest rate (upper right panel) initially falls and takes longer to turn positive when k = 4.
+Delay results in a lower peak rise in unemployment (lower left panel), but unemployment also stays above its steady-state value longer and continues to fluctuate rather than converge smoothly back to steady state as it does when policy is not delayed.
 Delay actually reduces the rise in inflation (lower right panel) and returns inflation to its steady-state faster, though inflation does continue to cycle.

-When policy reacts more strongly (i.e., $\phi{\pi} = 3.0$), a standard trade-off arises - responding more strongly succeeds in reducing the rise in inflation at the cost of a higher peak rise in unemployment.
+When policy reacts more strongly (i.e., $\phi{\pi} = 3.0$), a standard trade-off arises responding more strongly succeeds in reducing the rise in inflation at the cost of a higher peak rise in unemployment.
 An aggressive response after delaying does not contribute to a soft landing.
 Note that an aggressive response when policy is delayed generates long lasting fluctuations in the policy rate.